-The Langtry Restaurant serve a breakfast, lunch, afternoon tea and dinner menu, all of which are excellent.
+The Langtry Restaurant serve a breakfast, lunch, afternoon tea and dinner menu, all of which are reasonably good.
 There’s a breakfast buffet at one end of the restaurant where one can select from fresh fruit, pastries, juices and more.
-We have to admit that the breakfast menu alone is enough to make you want to return to the Langtry again, and again… sublime smoked haddock accompanied by wonderfully runny poached eggs and brown toast, or perhaps a full English breakfast?
+The menu featured British favourite’s of smoked haddock accompanied by wonderfully runny poached eggs and brown toast, or perhaps a full English breakfast?
 Nothing’s been forgotten here!
 However, we found it to be warm and slightly bland.

-The Langtry Manor is unlike other hotels in the Bournemouth whereas rather than a causal night’s stay it is more for visitors who want a weekend break with extras.
+The Langtry Manor is unlike other hotels in the Bournemouth area whereas rather than a causal night’s stay it is more for visitors who want a holiday break with extras.
 It is within walking distance to the beach and makes for a perfect short holiday.

 Watching the staff with other guests during our midweek break at the Langtry, it’s clear they offer the same special treatment to everyone who walks through the door.
 A real breath of fresh air as far as hotel stays go!

 For more information you can visit their hotel www.langtrymanor.co.uk